ddrohan/android-101-labs-as/session2/lab/md/step08.md

     progressBar.setProgress(totalDonated);
 ~~~

-Try this now and observe the progress bar.
+Try this now and observe the progress bar and logCat

 This is the complete class so far: